 When speaking on the topic of plastic surgery, statistically, breasts rank number one in surgical procedures performed, so you most likely know someone who have had their breasts augmented.
 Towards the bottom of the list is the neck lift, which is somewhat interesting, considering the neck is the first place to exhibit signs of aging.
-Men and women age and develop a fatty jowl, or because Thanksgiving is right around the corner, a “gobble neck.”
+Men and women age and often develop a fatty jowl, sometimes referred to as a ”turkey neck.”
 What then, is a neck lift?

 All about neck lifts